Celebrating the 30th Anniversary of the Americans with Disabilities Act

 Frank B. Allen was a coal magnate who had founded Allen-Sherman-Hoff.
 The Allen family continued their family’s philanthropic legacy by donating a considerable amount of their wealth to the Easter Seals Society.
 According to the Philadelphia Inquirer, Homer Allen (1915-1984) was a former executive of the National Easter Seal Society.
 Allen was also the president and a director in the 1960s of the Philadelphia Easter Seal Society.

-When I learned of the Allen’s family involvement with Easter Seals in 2014, I was in awe of their thought leadership and accomplishments.
+When I learned of the Allen’s family involvement with Easter Seals in 2014, I am in awe of their thought leadership and accomplishments.
 When I think about it in context today, I believe that Edgar’s shock at how “children with disabilities were often hidden from public view” was his driving force.
 As a grieving father, Allen saw to it that this societal view must change.
 That people with disabilities, especially children, have civil rights, that segregation is discrimination, and that people with disabilities must be included in society.
 Allen though never lost sight of the fact that underlying these disabilities were people and their families, and that these people had feelings and emotions.
 Being hidden from public view was not the way to treat anyone.
 Allen saw that segregation was discrimination, and his early advocacy, born from tragedy, for inclusion helped set the stage for the eventual passage of the Americans with Disabilities Act.